Features for Items & Categories

 Filtering

-To filter on features
+To filter by features:

-2. Select Filter By Pim
+- Select Filter By PIM.

 Tip